Best smart thermostat iMore 2022

 - No occupancy detection

-Having a smart thermostat in your home offers convenience and control, all while saving you a little money in the process.
-For some, the thermostat is not always in the most accessible location; this is where app voice control comes in.
+Having the best smart thermostat in your home offers convenience and control while saving you a little money.
+For some, the thermostat is not always in the most accessible location — this is where voice control and smart home integration with HomeKit, Alexa, or Google comes in.
 Changing the temperature in your home from the comforts of your couch or bed is more than worth the cost of admission, and scheduling features are the icing on the cake.

 The team that worked on this guide